rswgnu/display-until/README.md

-# display-until
-Display a window or frame topmost in the frame stack until a condition or timeout occurs
+# display-until - Display a window or frame topmost in the frame stack until a condition or timeout occurs.

 (RSW would like this code to be added to core Emacs if it is acceptable.
 Someone else who adds to Emacs regularly would have